xopto/pyxopto/README.md

 <br>*Sampling volume in reflectance configuration as a function of the incidence angle of the source optical fiber.*

 ![Deposition](https://github.com/xopto/mcdataset/blob/master/docs/source/static/deposition-projection.gif)<br>
-*Energy deposition mean along the y axis for a 2-layer skin with an embedded blood vessel*
+*Energy deposition mean along the y axis for a 2-layer skin with an embedded blood vessel.*

 # Documentation